opendp/dp-wizard/README.md

 - Interactive visualization of privacy budget choices
 - UI development in Python with [Shiny](https://shiny.posit.co/py/)

-DP Wizard guides the user through the application of differential privacy.
-After selecting a local CSV, users are prompted to describe the analysis they need.
-Output options include:
+You can run DP Wizard locally and upload your own CSV, or use the [cloud deployment](https://01966942-7eab-da99-0887-a7c483756aa8.share.connect.posit.cloud/) and only provide column names to protect your private data.
+In either case, you'll be prompted to describe the analysis you need, and then be able to download outputs including:

 - A Jupyter notebook which demonstrates how to use [OpenDP](https://docs.opendp.org/).
 - A plain Python script.